MicrosoftDocs/VBA-Docs/api/Outlook.PostItem.SenderEmailAddress.md

 # PostItem.SenderEmailAddress Property (Outlook)

-Returns a  **String** that represents the e-mail address of the sender of the Outlook item.
+Returns a  **String** that represents the email address of the sender of the Outlook item.
 Read-only.

 ## Syntax